goedel-gang/bash-utils/README.md

 The new pure shell implementation is in `appari.sh`.

-Apparix is currently still quite weak particularly to newlines and commas in directory names, as is its completion as it delegates to `_filedir` from `bash-completion`.
-If you try any funny business, it will likely just result in some truncation, which you can fix by removing the spurious lines from `$APPARIXRC` manually.
+Apparix completion is currently still quite weak particularly to newlines and commas in directory names, as is its completion as it delegates to `_filedir` from `bash-completion`.

+However, in storing directories and bookmarks, it now uses a nice little serialisation system.
+The only consequence is that because of the way the bookmark escaping works, you are asked not to use the string `__GOEDEL_PLACEHOLDER__` in any of your bookmarks or directories.
+If you really need to, you can set the environment variable `$GOEDEL_PLACEHOLDER` to some other suitable, Perl regex safe string before sourcing Apparix.

 There is also a reference prompt that can talk to apparix, if you've got it set up, in `prompt.bash`.
 A minimal demo `bashrc` to call both is provided.
 You can